 This concept of, â€œfake it â€˜till you make itâ€ is very bad advice for leaders.
 You will get caught faking it, most likely fairly quickly, and will lose any respect your team may have for you.

 Because of the lack of conflict.
 What?
 There is lots of conflict.

 The business world has gone on-line.
 In fact everything is on-line these days.
-For those who have teams spread across the country, or the world,… Read More »Tips for a More Successful On-Line Meeting
+For those who have teams spread across the country, or the world, this isn’t a completely new situation.
+But for many, the current need to do everything on-line is new and maybe a bit daunting.
+Here are… Read More »Tips for a More Successful On-Line Meeting

 Where would we be today without the technology which enables us to turn on a camera and have meetings and conferences with others anywhere around the globe?

 A dhub dhub is an odd looking creature that can be found in parts of the Middle East.
 Full grown they are about 2 â€“ 3 feet long and look like a prehistoric cross between an alligator and a lizard with the beak of a snapping turtle.
 They aren’t particularly friendly, but aren’t aggressive either.
 They burrow into the ground and are content to just be left alone.

 Apparently, unknown to me, several of the guys had found one of these dhub dhubs near the parking ramp and had adopted it.

 Customers complain.
 It’s a fact of business life.
 Sometimes they have a valid complaint, but often they’re just cranky, having a bad day, or upset because they can’t find what they’re looking for.
 Whatever has set them off, they are likely to take it out on an employee.
 But if… Read More »What Customer Complaints May Really Mean